ffiondavies/Datacamp/TrackProposal.md

 * Learner will be able to explain the difference between the terms 'unsupervised' and 'supervised' learning

 ## Course 2.
-Introduction to Python (contain skill assessment here)
+Introduction to Python

 ###### Marketing Proposal

 Welcome to Introduction to Python.
 In this course, you will learn the basics of Python, one of the world's most popular and powerful general-purpose programming languages and how it can be applied to data science.
-You will take part in a skills assessment to test your knowledge!
+You will start by learning the very basics, from here, you'll build your knowledge incrementally until you're ready to start using functions and packages to improve efficiency in your code.
+You'll be able to test your progress step by step, having a go at challenges and receiving instant feedback and support.

 ###### Learning Objectives

 * Learner will demonstrate and apply basic syntax and create variables
 * Learner will effectively store, access, and manipulate data in lists
-* Learner will create and apply functions, methods, and packages to improve efficiently
+* Learner will create and apply functions, methods, and packages to improve efficiency

 ## Course 3.
 Intermediate Python

 ###### Marketing Proposal

-Upgrade your python skills with Intermediate Python.
+Upgrade your Python skills with Intermediate Python.
 Learning Python is essential for any aspiring data science practitioner.
-In this course you will learn all about the exciting world of data visualization and data structures.
-Then, you'll get thrown into boolean logic, control flow, and loops in Python.
+In this course you will learn all about the exciting world of data visualization and data structures, helping you to make more sense of your data.
+Then, you'll get to practice applying boolean logic, control flow, and loops in Python.

 ###### Learning Objectives